 All staff are aware that abuse, neglect and exploitation and safeguarding issues are rarely standalone events that can be covered by one definition or label; they recognise that, in most cases, multiple issues will overlap with one another.

-Adults understand that childrenschildren’s poor behaviour may be a sign they are suffering harm or that they have been traumatised by abuse.
+Adults understand that children’s poor behaviour may be a sign they are suffering harm or that they have been traumatised by abuse.

 This policy is available on our website and printed copies of this document are available upon request.
-We inform parents and carers about this policy when their children join our academy and through our newsletters (amend according to what you do ie safeguarding newsletters)
+We inform parents and carers about this policy when their children join our academy and through our newsletters.

-ThisChild Protection Policy will be reviewed by the Designated Safeguarding Lead (DSL) or in their absence the Deputy DSL, (Name)………… on a regular basis to ensure it remains current and incorporates all revisions made to local or national safeguarding guidance.
+This Safeguarding and Child Protection Policy will be reviewed by the Designated Safeguarding Lead (DSL), Roberta Reilly or in their absence the Deputy DSL, Jamie Gawler on a regular basis to ensure it remains current and incorporates all revisions made to local or national safeguarding guidance.
 This policy will be fully reviewed, as a minimum, once a year during the autumn term, and will be provided to the Academy Governing Body for approval and sign off at the first autumn term meeting.